Check out our price breakdown of the top medical schools in Bulgaria

 See our reference page for all you need to know about the universities in Europe that teach medicine in English or the top dental universities in Europe.

 All Bulgarian programmes are 6-years long.
 Graduate medicine entry and graduate dentistry entry do not exist in Bulgaria.

 The most you can get from your degree is exemptions from subjects you've already studied, as long as your previous university module matches the hours and content taught at the medical university.

 Medlink Students can help you with this procedure if you have at least 80% of the subject's total hours.
 Read more about graduate medicine opportunities here.

 Fancy speaking to an advisor about what university is best for you?
 Just send us a quick free application, and we’ll contact you shortly.

 Bulgarian universities offer modern education with international recognition of the degree.
 The low cost of living and tuition fees make it an attractive destination for international students.
 However, the natural allure of the country is its magnetic culture, rich heritage, and charming opportunities for recreation.

 Here are the main reasons that make Bulgaria a great destination to study medicine:

-Bulgaria is on the crossroads of Europe and Asia, and it would be a very familiar setting for representatives of both continents while remaining somewhat exotic.
+Bulgaria is at the crossroads of Europe and Asia, and it would be a very familiar setting for representatives of both continents while remaining somewhat exotic.

 The country can boast many ancient landmarks left from Thracian and Roman times.
 Furthermore, Bulgaria has many ancient churches, monasteries, and mosques, surviving to this day as a testament to local religious tolerance.

 However, the most remarkable landmarks in the country are the natural ones.
 Bulgaria has astonishing geography, including mystic mountains, scenic meadows, and sandy beaches.
 The Balkans, Rila, and Pirin have excellent hiking, camping, and skiing conditions.